chakra-ui/awesome-chakra-ui/README.md

 ## 🔥 Projects

-- [Chakra UI Time Scroller](https://www.npmjs.com/package/chakra-ui-time-scroller): This is a clean time picker/scroller built for javascript and typescript with chakra-ui
+- [Chakra UI Time Scroller](https://www.npmjs.com/package/chakra-ui-time-scroller): This is a clean time picker/scroller built for javascript and typescript with chakra-ui.
 - [Chakra UI Pro](https://pro.chakra-ui.com): Beautiful and responsive React components to build your application or marketing pages quicker.
 Created by the makers of Chakra UI.
 - [Chakra Templates](https://chakra-templates.dev): A growing collection of hand-crafted & responsive Chakra UI templates ready to drop into your React project.
 - [Chakra UI Pro](https://pro.chakra-ui.com/): Beautiful and responsive React components to build your application or marketing pages quicker.
 Created by the makers of Chakra UI.